 Are Self-Insured Health Plans Subject to HIPAA?

 Most self-insured health plans are subject to HIPAA.
-The specific requirements to which self-insured health plans are subject depend upon factors such as the nature of the employer’s business, the size of the business, how the business is organized, and a number of other factors.
+The specific requirements to which HIPAA compliance for self-insured health plans are subject depend upon factors such as the nature of the employer’s business, the size of the business, how the business is organized, and a number of other factors.

 What Does HIPAA Compliance for Self-Insured Health Plans Consist of?